 There are two main reasons for this.
 One is that, as EU citizens, UK travellers to France and Ireland are entitled to a European Health Insurance Card (EHIC), which gives them access to state-provided health care within any EU state they visit.
 This is not the same as the medical cover included with travel insurance, as state health care in many EU countries still has to be paid for (albeit often at a low cost).
 Travel insurance, by contrast, pays your medical bills for you, whether high or low.
 But many people nonetheless see the EHIC as a good enough replacement for travel insurance medical cover, and therefore decline to take out the latter.

 Another key reason why UK tourists to the EU (and vice versa) often don’t take out travel insurance is that they are protected by EU consumer rights laws.
-The relevance of this is that it entitles travellers to compensation for transport cancellations and delays anywhere in the bloc - one of the main protections offered by a travel insurance policy.
+This is relevant because it entitles travellers to compensation for transport cancellations and delays anywhere in the bloc - one of the main protections offered by a travel insurance policy.

 Aside from the medical cover, British tourists all over the EU will also lose their protection for travel disruption and cancellations.
 Say a delay on the trains means you miss your ferry back, or the ferries themselves are cancelled and you miss a day’s work because you can’t get home in time.
 Under EU law, you are currently automatically entitled to compensation.
 Post-Brexit, this will no longer apply to British travellers.
 The only way to cover yourself will be to take out travel insurance.